 The first known iterations of a wheeled, human-powered vehicle were created long before the bicycle became a practical form of transportation.
 In 1418, an Italian engineer, Giovanni Fontana (or de la Fontana), constructed a human-powered device consisting of four wheels and a loop of rope connected by gears, according to the International Bicycle Fund (IBF).

 In 1813, about 400 years after Fontana built his wheeled contraption, a German aristocrat and inventor named Karl von Drais began work on his own version of a Laufmaschine (running machine), a four-wheeled, human-powered vehicle.
-Then in 1817, Drais debuted a two-wheeled vehicle, known by many names throughout Europe, including Draisienne, dandy horse and hobby horse.
+Then in 1817, Drais debuted a two-wheeled vehicle, known by many names throughout Europe, including Draisienne, dandy horse and hobby horse, IBF says.

-Drais built his machine in response to a very serious problem — a dearth of real horses.
-In 1815, Mount Tambora, in Indonesia, erupted and the ash cloud dispersed around the world a lowered global temperatures.
-Crops failed and animals, including horses, died of starvation, according to Smithsonian magazine.
+Drais built his machine in response to a very serious problem: a dearth of real horses.
+In 1815, Indonesia's Mount Tambora erupted and the ash cloud that dispersed around the world lowered global temperatures.
+Crops failed, and many animals, including horses, died of starvation, according to Smithsonian Magazine.

 Drais took his invention to France and to England, where it became popular.
 A British coach maker named Denis Johnson marketed his own version, called "pedestrian curricles," to London's pleasure-seeking aristocrats.
 Hobby horses enjoyed several years of success before they were banned from sidewalks as a danger to pedestrians.
 The fad passed, and by the 1820s, the vehicles were rarely seen, according to the National Museum of American History (NMAH).